snkashis/android-docs/src/pages/plugins/overview/offline.md

 />
 }}

 Finally, start the actual download of the map tiles.
+The `NotificationsOptions` object _is_ required to start the download.

 {{
 <CodeLanguageToggle id="start-download" />